mohsenSJSU/ansible-sjsu/README.md

 - Listen port: 8080.
 Includes deploy and un-deploy plays.

 # Files used
-- ansible-sjsu/
+- ansible-sjsu/ → Ansible H/W Directory

--  ansible.cfg
+-  ansible.cfg  → Ansible’s project configuration file.
+It’s a simple INI-style file kept in the repo’s root to set default behavior for all ansible and ansible-playbook commands you run from that folder

--  inventory.ini
+-  inventory.ini → An Ansible inventory file (INI format) that tells Ansible which machines to manage and how to connect to them

--  site.yml
+-  site.yml  → The main Ansible playbook.
+It defines the steps to deploy and un-deploy a tiny Nginx website on all hosts in the web group

--  templates/
+-  templates/ → A folder holding Jinja2 templates that Ansible will take and produce a final plain-text file by filling in the variables

-  -  hello.conf.j2
+  -  hello.conf.j2 → Nginx site config template
-  -  index.html.j2
+  -  index.html.j2 → HTML page template

--  host_vars/
+-  host_vars/ → Folder where YAML files are kept.
+Ansible loads these and applies these for the host.
   -  vm1.yml
   -  vm2.yml

 # Method
 To complete this assignment,